wr0ngway/lumber/README.md

     require 'lumber/server'
     mount Lumber::Server, :at => "/lumber"

 This will allow you to temporarily set lower log levels for specific loggers - e.g. if you want a specific model to have DEBUG logging for the next hour.
+Note that this behavior is enabled by a monitor thread running in your process, so if you want to be able to change the log levels for forked subprocesses (resque, passenger, unicorn, etc), you'll need to restart that thread in an after fork hook by calling Lumber::LevelUtil.start_monitor or use Lumber::LevelUtil.activate_levels for a oneoff activation without the thread.

 Copyright